 Cost of sales includes third-party acquisition costs, third-party warehousing and product distribution charges and inventory reserve expense for the Nexafed product line.
-During the first quarter ended March 31, 2015, we determined we had obtained sufficient sales returns history to reasonably estimate future returns.
-As a result of this change, we recorded a one-time adjustment in the first quarter ended March 2015 to recognize revenue that had previously been deferred, resulting in additional cost of sales of \$255 thousand.
-For the three months ended March 31, 2016 and 2015, cost of sales was \$102 thousand and \$324 thousand, respectively.
+For the three months ended June 30, 2016 and 2015, cost of sales was \$99 thousand and \$98 thousand, respectively.

-Included in cost and expenses for the three months ended March 31, 2015 is \$260 thousand of inventory reserve expense on raw and package materials purchased from Pfizer at the time we reacquired Oxaydo from Pfizer.
+Included in cost and expenses for the three months ended June 30, 2016 and 2015, is \$26 thousand and \$47 thousand of inventory reserve expense on finished goods, respectively.